bhatavani/weather-alert/README.md

     AI agent maps tips → Example: "Rain" → "Carry an umbrella".

-    User gets alerts → Email/SMS is sent with the tip.
+    User gets alerts → Email is sent with the tip.

     Dashboard → User can update preferences or unsubscribe anytime.
 ```